What Is PAT Testing (Portable Appliance Testing)

 We are a national PAT Testing company near you, wherever you are in the country.
-We aim to deliver an outstanding service to all our staff and all our customers.
-We do this by showing respect, kindness and empathy to each other at all times while also promoting excellent health and safety practices and well-being through the delivery of our services.
+We strive to deliver an exceptional service to all our customers and partners.
+We achieve this by demonstrating respect, kindness, and empathy towards one another at all times, whilst also promoting excellent health and safety practices and promoting overall well-being through the delivery of our services.

 PAT stands for Portable Appliance Testing (PAT) and involves portable appliance tests and visual inspection of portable electrical appliances to ensure safety and prevent danger.
-The process includes a careful visual inspection as a key step, followed by further portable appliance tests to check for risks such as faulty appliances or electric shock.
-Portable appliances can be anything from microwave ovens, toasters, fridges, heaters, extension leads, fans, vacuum cleaners, and power tools to less portable items such as computers and monitors.
+The process includes a careful visual inspection as a key step, followed by further portable appliance tests to identify risks such as faulty appliances or the potential for electric shock.
+Portable appliances can range from microwaves, toasters, refrigerators, heaters, extension leads, fans, vacuum cleaners, and power tools to less portable items such as computers and monitors.

 Portable Appliance Testing